 As director of the playLab, Professor Astuto creates “spaces of reflection” for team members to explore their role as a community-based researcher.
 The core pillars of her mentoring approach involves addressing issues of social justice, power and privilege which emerge through scientific inquiry, as well as focusing on strong work ethics and productivity.
 With Professor Astuto’s support, the team works passionately and collectively towards the goals of the playLab while having fun along the way.

-Kalina takes a constructivist perspective to addressing educational issues in early childhood.
-More specifically, as a doctoral student she is interested in learning trajectories and academic achievement in mathematics.
+Kalina is a Doctoral Student in the Educational Psychology program at the CUNY Graduate Center.
+Her work takes a constructivist perspective to address educational issues in early childhood.
+More specifically, she is interested in learning trajectories and academic achievement in mathematics.

 Olivia graduated in May 2018 with a B.S. in Biology Education from Steinhardt’s Teaching & Learning program.
 She is interested in research at the intersection of educational psychology and teacher practices in the science classroom.
 Olivia is currently teaching at a NYC public high school and pursuing a Masters in Supervision of Science Education.

 James holds a Bachelor’s Degree in Psychology with a minor in Philosophy from Queens College, City University of New York.
 He has been a part of playLab since the fall of 2017.
 His interests include studying mental health counseling and working with at-risk populations to understand developmental theories through a clinical lens.
 He plans on to pursue graduate education next fall for Clinical Psychology.
 He speaks English and Spanish.